openstack/python-swiftclient/doc/source/client-api.rst

 --------------

-This section covers the various combinations of kwargs required when creating and instance of the ``Connection`` object for communicating with a swift object store.
+This section covers the various combinations of kwargs required when creating an instance of the ``Connection`` object for communicating with a swift object store.
 The combinations of options required for each authentication version are detailed below, but are just a subset of those that can be used to successfully authenticate.
 These